nimafazeli/CompEcon2020/README.md

 ## Objective ##

-This course, taught by Dr Kenneth L Judd of the Hoove Institution at Stanford University, introduces computational approaches for solving economic models.
+This course, taught by Dr. Kenneth L. Judd of the Hoover Institution at Stanford University, introduces computational approaches for solving economic models.
 It focuses on a broad range of numerical methods and then applies them to economic problems.
 We formulate economic problems in computationally tractable forms and use numerical analysis techniques to solve them.
 We will study examples of computational techniques in the current economic literature as well as discuss areas of economic analysis where numerical analysis may be useful in future research of dynamic economic problems.
 The substantive applications will cover a wide range of problems including public finance, macroeconomics, game theory, mechanism design, econometrics, finance, and industrial organization.

 ## Lectures ##